Client / Project Sponsor

 01 The Playlist

-Organize your go-to translations like a pro.
+Organize your go-to translations

 02 Effortless Translation

-While the phrasebook feature saves translated phrases (output), playlists feature stores your initial inputs.
+The playlists feature stores your initial inputs rather than the output.
 Giving you the freedom to effortlessly translate them into any language with a single click.
-This makes them ideal for situations where you need to communicate across multiple languages.

 Participants: